Passenger’s video shows moments after Amtrak train derailment in Missouri - NewsBreak

 On one of the worst days of his life, Nightingale is grateful they landed in a cornfield in this small town.

 “The locals came out and they brought pizza, chicken, water, and sodas,” Nightingale said.”
-“They were just, all over the place, can we help you are you OK, are you OK.”
+“They were just, all over the place, can we help you are you okay, are you okay.”

 Nightingale made it to Chicago Tuesday morning.
 Happy to be alive, he plans to take the train to see family in Michigan in a few days.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.